varigence/docs/bimlflex/build-and-deployment/continuous-integration-and-delivery.md

 * Manual automation of build and deployment steps using command line scripts
 * Automatic build and processing of changes through a build server pipeline

-The manual scripted approach is a low-cost entry into automation that it doesn't rely on configuring build servers or pipelines.
+The manual scripted approach is a low-cost entry into automation, that it doesn't rely on configuring build servers or pipelines.
 It allows developers and testers to script and use the same process over and over again to build and deploy a solution.

-The automated, build server-based approach takes a slightly different approach in that it builds an automatic deployment out of the contents of a source repository/source control project.
+The automated, build server-based approach takes a slightly different approach in that it builds an automatic deployment from the contents of a source control project.

-For a data solution, it is not enough to make sure the structures and processes are in place for the builds and deployments.
-The dependencies and outcomes of the data itself also needs to be taken into account.
-Compared to regular software development, in essence the build and deployment is half the work.
+For a data solution, it is not enough to make sure the data structures and data logistics processes that result from a build are properly deployed.
+While this is an important firs step, the dependencies and outcomes of the data itself _also_ needs to be taken into account.
+Compared to regular software development, the build and deployment in essence is half the work.
 Once the artifacts are in place, the data still needs to be adjusted to fit into the new structures and data logistics process will have to run to reflect the changes of the design in the data.

+In short: a full deployment includes the build and deployment as well as an execution of the data logistics processes.

 ## Platform-specific CI/CD considerations